Trinity College Dublin: Organisation

-The college, officially incorporated as The Provost, Fellows and Scholars of the College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin, is headed by the provost.
-Linda Doyle has been provost since August 2021.
+The college, officially incorporated as The Provost, Fellows and Scholars of the College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin, is headed by the Provost.
+Linda Doyle has been Provost since August 2021.

 The terms "University of Dublin" and "Trinity College" are generally considered synonymous for all practical purposes.
-Trinity was originally founded using the model of the University of Oxford and University of Cambridge in England, which are collegiate universities that each comprise several quasi-independent colleges.
+Trinity was originally founded using the models of the University of Oxford and University of Cambridge in England, both of which are collegiate universities that each comprise several quasi-independent colleges.
 In one sense, the University of Dublin exists only as a degree-granting institution, with the college providing the education and research; Trinity College was the only college to ever be established within the university.